AdguardTeam/AdguardKnowledgeBase/04.android/06.solving-problems/13.firefox-certificates/docs.en.md

 - `cp -R data/data/org.mozilla.firefox/files/mozilla/xxxxxxxxxx.default/key4.db data/data/org.mozilla.<browser_name>/files/mozilla/yyyyyyyyyy.default`.

 In case you received the system notification **permission denied**, you should first move the specified files to the permission-free directory.
 And after that you should move them to the necessary folder in your Firefox browser.
-The full command will have an approximate appearance like this:
+The full command should look something like this:
 - `adb shell su`.
 - `cp -R data/data/org.mozilla.firefox/files/mozilla/xxxxxxxx.default/cert9.db sdcard/Download `
 - `cp -R data/data/org.mozilla.firefox/files/mozilla/xxxxxxxxx.default/key4.db sdcard/Download `